prowler-cloud/prowler/docs/tutorials/mutelist.md

           Resources:
             - "test"
           Tags:
-            - "test=test"         # Will mute every resource containing the string "test" and the tags 'test=test' and
+            - "test=test"         # Will mute every resource containing the string "test" and the tags 'test=test' or
             - "project=test|project=stage" # either of ('project=test' OR project=stage) in account 123456789012 and every region

     "*":